MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [`Feature engineering`] D. Feature engineering `This is the correct answer because feature engineering involves creating new features from raw data to improve the performance of a machine learning model.`

-## Q: Identifying Anomaly Detection Examples
+## Q21: Identifying Anomaly Detection Examples

 > Determine whether each of the following scenarios is an example of anomaly detection.